-The information listed below is offered as a guide for students and not intended to provide professional tax advice.
-If you have questions or need further assistance you might wish to contact the Internal Revenue Service (IRS).
+The information listed below is offered as a guide for students and is not intended to provide professional tax advice.
+If you have questions or need further assistance you, may wish to contact the Internal Revenue Service (IRS).

 What is a 1098-T?

 The Form 1098-T is a statement of adjusted tuition you paid during calendar year 2016.
 The Form 1098-T is for your use when preparing your taxes for calendar year 2016.
 The American Opportunity Credit and the Lifetime Learning Credit allow eligible taxpayers to claim a tax credit against their federal income tax for qualified tuition and related expenses.